 International Chefs Day is observed all over the world on October 20 of every year.
 The day celebrates chefs and spreads awareness about eating healthy.
-Every year, a theme is decided for International Chefs Day — in 2020, it was ‘Healthy Food for the Future,’ and the same theme is repeated this year, although with a deeper focus on sustainability and ensuring a healthy environment for future generations.
+Every year, a theme is decided for International Chefs Day — in 2020, it was ‘Healthy Food for the Future,’ and the same theme was repeated in 2021, although with a deeper focus on sustainability and ensuring a healthy environment for future generations.
 Dr. Bill Gallagher, a renowned master chef and former president of the World Association of Chefs Societies (Worldchefs), established International Chefs Day in 2004.

 History of International Chefs Day